Hackerman420/GamesApp/README.md

 Games App is an app deveopled by 3 people from the Dover Area Highschool in attempt to make an app that culminates a bunch of games.
-The Game is a collection of games that can be used to pass the time or play them without a board or pieces.
+The Game is a collection of games that can be used to pass the time or play games without a board or pieces.

 Prerequisites:

-You will need a android running device and android studio
+You will need a android running device and Android Studio

 Installing: